6 Lifestyle Practices to Improve Memory and Quality of Life

 Essentially, what you’re doing through mindfulness meditation is training yourself to be more observant of what is happening in the present moment, and this will help improve memory.

 There’s more to mindfulness meditation, but this is a good start.
 There are other techniques to help your body relax, and to keep your mind from wandering so much.
-To learn more, I suggest you find a good book that explains the techniques clearly.

 I recently heard a talk on C-Span by geographer, historian, and author, Jared Diamond, PhD.
 He is well known for his books on anthropology, most notably, Pulitzer Prize winning Guns, Germs, and Steel.
 His books generally deal with the rise and fall of civilizations and cultures.